PeterConstable/PythonTutorial/2_Numbers_Expressions_Variables.md

 >>> (3 + 4) * 2  # expression in parens takes precedence over multiplication
 14
 ```

+>For complete details on precedence order of operators, see [6.17 Operator precedence](https://docs.python.org/3.8/reference/expressions.html#operator-summary).

 When an addition, subtraction or multiplication expression has two ```int``` operands, the result is an ```int```.